adam-rms/website/src/pages/environment.md

 > dash.adam-rms.com

+### Servers

+[DigitalOcean](https://www.digitalocean.com/impact) is committed to minimizing its carbon footprint and maintaining sustainable practices.
+DigitalOcean actively invests in utilizing efficient server hardware and optimizing the overall energy efficiency of its data centers, which have a power usage effectiveness (PUE) averaging at 1.15.
+By leveraging renewable energy, DigitalOcean aims to make an even greater positive environmental impact.

-### Servers & File Storage
+### File Storage

-AdamRMS uses [AWS](https://sustainability.aboutamazon.com/environment/the-cloud), which purchases Renewable Energy Credits [RES] and Guarantees of Origin to cover any non-renewable energy they use in the Europe (Ireland) region we use primarily and the Europe (Frankfurt) region we use for backups.
+AdamRMS uses [AWS](https://sustainability.aboutamazon.com/environment/the-cloud), which purchases Renewable Energy Credits [RES] and Guarantees of Origin to cover any non-renewable energy they use in the Europe (Ireland) region we use primarily for file storage and the Europe (Frankfurt) region we use for backups.

 ### Reverse Proxy & DNS